 1. Underlying PBT is a non-statutory measure and is the primary reporting measure used by the chief operating decision-making bodies, being the Chief Executive Officer, Group Management Committee and the Board of Directors, for the purpose of assessing the performance of the Qantas Group.
 All items in the FY19 Results Presentation are reported on an Underlying basis unless otherwise stated.
 Refer to Supplementary slide 6 for a reconciliation of Underlying to Statutory PBT.
 2. Compared to FY18 restated for changes associated with the first time adoption of AASB 15, where applicable.
 3. Underlying Earnings Per Share is calculated as Underlying PBT less tax expense (based on the Group's effective tax rate of 29.6%) divided by the weighted average number of shares during the year (consistent with the Statutory Earnings per share calculation).
 4. Weighted Average Cost of Capital calculated on a pre-tax basis.
 5. Net cash from operating activities less net cash used in investing activities (excluding aircraft operating lease refinancing).
 6. Ticketed passenger revenue divided by Available Seat Kilometres (ASK).
 Subject to rounding.
 Compared to FY18 restated for changes associated with the first time adoption of AASB 15.
-7. Total Unit Cost is calculated as Underlying PBT less ticketed passenger revenue per Available Seat Kilometres (ASK).
+7. Total Unit Cost is calculated as Underlying PBT less ticketed passenger revenue divided by Available Seat Kilometres (ASK).
 Compared to FY18 restated for changes associated with the first time adoption of AASB 15.
-7. Total Unit Cost is calculated as Underlying PBT less ticketed passenger in revenue per divided by Group Total Revenue.
-9. FY18 restated for changes associated with the first time adoption of AASB 15.
+7. Total Unit Cost is calculated as Underlying PBT less ticketed passenger revenue per Available Seat Kilometre (ASK).
+Compared to FY18 restated for changes associated with the first time adoption of AASB 15.
 10. Available Seat Kilometres.
 Total number of seats available for passengers, multiplied by the number of kilometres flown.
-Compared to FY18.
-11. Revenue Passenger Kilometres.
-Total number of seats expense of kilometres flown.
-Compared to FY18.
-11. Revenue Passenger Kilometres.
-Total number of kilometres flown.
-Compared to FY18.
-11. Revenue Passenger Kilometres.
-Total number of kilometres flown.
+Compared to FY18 restated for changes associated with the first time adoption of AASB 15.
+10. Available Seat Kilometres.
+Total number of seats available for passengers, multiplied by the number of kilometres flown.
+Compared to FY18 restated for changes associat